Sewing Machine Service

 How do I get my sewing machine back?

 I will contact you to let you know when your machine is ready to be picked up and what the final cost will be.
-You can schedule pick up with the "pick up / drop off" button above, or contact me.
+We can arrange a place to meet.

 What payments do you accept?